NikelausM/yelp-camp/README.md

 ## Features
 YelpCamp is a yelp style, campground themed website.
 It allows for users to browse and search campgrounds that the community adds.
 The campgrounds are rated using a "like" system, and the users are able to talk about the campgrounds through a campground comment system.

 ### Key Features
+- Campground Search (Fuzzy)/Show/Edit/Delete
+- User Show/Edit
+- Liking Campgrounds
+- Comments on Campgrounds
+- Notifications
+- Authentication
+- Password reset with real emails
+- Pagination
+- Flash messages for showing helpful information to users
+- Meaningful error messages
--
+- Dynamic price feature
+- Visible Campground location with Google mini-map and marker

-### Unique Features
+### Added Features
+- Object Oriented Javascript Refactor
-My YelpCamp project is heavily refactored to take advantage of (ES6 syntax) [https://www.ecma-international.org/ecma-262/6.0/index.html], including, but not limited to:
+  - My YelpCamp project is heavily refactored to take advantage of (ES6 syntax) [https://www.ecma-international.org/ecma-262/6.0/index.html], including, but not limited to:
     - Classes (to make application more Object-Oriented)
     - Async/Await (to significantly reduce callbacks and ease asyncronous programming)
     - let and const (for increased control of scope)
     - etc.

 Some other added features are:
 - Back-end
   - Extensive [documentation](./docs) using [JSDoc](https://jsdoc.app/).
-  - Seperation of routes into [Controller classes](./lib/controllers) and [routes](./lib/routes).
+  - Seperation of routes into [controller classes](./lib/controllers) and [routes](./lib/routes).
   - Improved mongoose middleware for models to resolve inter [model](./lib/models) dependencies.
   - [API helper classes](./bin/helpers).
   - [Custom stack trace extending error classes](./bin/errors/errors).